 The blending of bracketed multiple exposures is something that I have performed for a long time, using either HDR Efex Pro or merge to HDR in Lightroom or Photoshop, with some mixed results, some pleasing while others have been ghastly.
 Now exposure blending in layers in Photoshop has so far given me a much more realistic output that I am very pleased with.
 The image below was blended from two exposures in Photoshop using Luminosity Masking and contrast added using the Pro Contrast in Nix Color Efex Pro 4, with a little vignette added in Camera RAW.

-The next image was created in Lightroom using Merge to HDR also from the same two images, on further inspection it doesn’t look as natural, also the highlight were blown in the sky to the left of the church.
+The next image was created in Lightroom using Merge to HDR also from the same two images, on further inspection, it doesn’t look as natural, also the highlights that were blown in the sky to the left of the church.
 You can also see that the saturation was boosted and a slight increase of distortion, not easily detected unless you view them in Lightroom in Compare View.

 I expect that I will be using Photoshop more and more for image blending and other editing processes.
 It’s not that I am unhappy with Lightroom, it’s just Photoshop is a very powerful tool that I have neglected to sit down and learn, I think it can only help me improve my image workflow.

 What do you think, do you use Lightroom in combination with Photoshop?
 Maybe you have been a Photoshop user for years and have never adopted Lightroom preferring to use Bridge and Camera RAW, let me know in the comments below.